Drugs and sexual desire: Efficacy

 Sustained and significant improvement in FSFI scores throughout a 52-week extension was attained, indicating a high efficacy of the drug treating HSDD, most notably when anticipating the challenge in psychological distress.

 Adverse effects

 Mild or moderate adverse events are common, expressing symptoms like nausea, facial flushing, headache, and sunburn.
 Unlike flibanserin, bremelanotide induces fewer side effects and is not affected nor develops severe complications with alcohol.
 However, the drug slows down gastric emptying, which can cause an impact on oral drug uptake and the subsequent drug effectiveness.
 As activation of MC1R gives rise to hyperpigmentation, treatment dosage is at a maximum of eight doses per month.
 Besides, to minimize the chances of cardiovascular complications, the prescribed daily dosage is at one dose.

 Pharmacokinetics

 Bremelanotide is exposed through a single subcutaneous administration.
 With a half-life of an hour, the drug is excreted through urine and faeces.

 Specialized to men

-There are already 26 drugs available for men's sexual dysfunction.
 Since HSDD in men is not acknowledged and was categorized to be a distinct sexual dysfunction, there are currently no drugs specialized for men in similar conditions as stated above.